rmariano/itarch/content/second-edition-is-here.md

 All chapters have been revisited, and the examples updated to take advantage of the latest developments in Python.
-One example is the new assignment expression, introduced in [Python 3.8]{.title-ref}.
+One example is the new assignment expression, introduced in `Python 3.8`.
 This new edition shows how to take advantage of those features in order to write more compact code that\'s easier to read and maintain.